CatBackmanCasino/PP2earTraining/README.md

 Ask any musician and they will tell you that hearing is the number one most important skill in a musicians, producers or singers toolbox.
 Without it you are doomed.
 That's why EarTrainer is your best friend and tutor.
 With this fun and simple quiz game your hearing will improve at a high pace giving you the skillset you need to pursuit your musical career.

+Oh, and it's also OK to play if you just want to play a fun game.

 Good luck!

 ![Responsive Mockup](assets/images/readmemedia/responsive.png)